American Federation of Government Employees (AFGE) Local 3911 - Representing employees of the US EPA Region 2 (NY, NJ, PR & USVI)

 LITIGATION

 During 2025, AFGE filed 17 lawsuits against the Trump administration on behalf of its members.
 While litigation of this magnitude does take a lot of time to resolve, there have been some recent wins at other agencies.
-For example, TSA members have maintained their union contract despite effort to terminate it, and NIOSH members who were given illegal RIF notices have been reinstated.
+For example:

 There are litigation trackers out there keeping tabs on all of the cases that would impact federal workers.
 This AFGE National site has a recent summary of those cases, and this litigation tracker is updated regularly.